nsbajaj/BTS630_Project/BTS530/ReadMe.md

   * Link(s) created between products and categories.
   * No need to swap users to see different pages.
   * Added link(s) between attributes and products (at basic level).

-## Description of Prototype to be delivered in BTS630
-Below are the prototypes we plan to deliver thorugh four iterations:
- 1. We plan to deliver a prototype system that will provide the functionality of invoices and shipping/billing address.
- 2. We plan to deliver a prototype system that will provide buyers with the ability to buy products using Paypal account and view order details.
- 3. Return?
- 4. Bug fixing/stuff left.